ijhoskins/code_along/README.md

 Determine how the R1s aligned to the reference using the CIGAR field.

 The CIGAR field describes the position of insertions and deletions in the alignment.
-It also reports clipped segments, which are common in local alignment modes.
+It also reports clipped segments, which can occur in local alignment mode.

 ```
 samtools flags READ1